Does Your Teen Need a Car Now?

 AAA encourages you to wait before getting a car, so you can gauge three key factors:

 - Readiness: Has your teen demonstrated safe, responsible driving behavior?
 Make sure you have a parent-teen driving agreement in place and your teen has been driving successfully without you before handing over the keys.

 - Finances: Can you and your teen afford the cost of a car, insurance, gas and maintenance?
-Have you established who will pay for the vehicle?
-Take time to find a safe car that fits your family budget.
+Have you established who will pay for the car?
+Take time in choosing a car that’s safe and that fits your family budget.

-- Involvement: Before you make a purchase, evaluate whether your teen is ready to own, operate and maintain a vehicle.
-Involving your teen in the purchase process can be a great learning experience regarding the costs and responsibilities of vehicle ownership.
+- Involvement: Before you make a purchase, evaluate whether your teen is ready to own, operate and maintain a car.
+Involving your teen in choosing a car can be a great learning experience regarding costs and responsibilities of vehicle ownership.